MicrosoftDocs/bot-docs/articles/v4sdk/skill-use-skilldialog.md

 ## Resources

 For deployed bots, bot-to-bot authentication requires that each participating bot has a valid identity.
-However, you can test skills and skill consumers locally with the Emulator without identity information.
+However, you can test skills and skill consumers locally with the Bot Framework Emulator without identity information.

 ## Application configuration